YellPika/constraint-rules/README.md

 # constraint-rules

-This package facilitates the implementation of custom type checking rules for GHC, _without_ the need to implement a type checker plugin every time.
-To use the plugin, add the following line to the top of the file for which you would like to use the extension:
+This package provides a GHC plugin to facilitate the implementation of custom type checking rules, _without_ the need to implement a new type checker plugin every time.
+To use this plugin, add the following line to the top of the file for which you would like to use the extension:

 ```haskell
 {-# OPTIONS_GHC -fplugin=Data.Constraint.Rule.Plugin #-}